As Seattle businesses welcome back Amazon, workers guess at future

 In an internal survey from 2022, 56% of workers said they preferred to work remotely with in-person meetings just once a month, the petition read.
 Only 14% of respondents supported a three-days-a-week mandate.

-A ‘lack of clarity’ inside
+A “lack of clarity” inside

 Some employees are concerned about finding care for children, family members and pets, said the current employee who works in South Lake Union.
 Others worry about their own health.